 Today, brands have to work harder than ever to earn the right to someone’s time.
 Time to consider what’s on offer, how the product or service is better or more suited to their needs and indeed more relevant to them.

 In recent years my expertise has been increasingly well-used to deliver brand innovation and to attract audience time for my clients.

-And now, with the launch of my independent food branding concept, Brand Clock is a distinctive brand name with relevance, reflecting the commitment I make to delivering, precise, innovative, engaging, 360 degree thinking and solutions of the very highest standard.
+Brand Clock® is a distinctive brand name with relevance, reflecting the commitment I make to delivering, precise, innovative, engaging, 360 degree thinking and solutions of the very highest standard.

 For more information about how I help my clients launch new products take a look at Food Brand Strategist.

 And take a look at BoomBod as an example of my work.

 If you’d like to explore how I can help you create a fabulous brand name, ping me an email so we can schedule a call.